Celebrating 100 Years

-The history of Latrobe Country Club spans three-quarters of a century and it bears the stamps of many prominent citizens of the Greater Latrobe community, none of more significance than those of Milfred J. (Deacon) Palmer and his world-famous son, Arnold, its present owner.
+The history of Latrobe Country Club spans a century and it bears the stamps of many prominent citizens of the Greater Latrobe community, none of more significance than those of Milfred J. (Deacon) Palmer and his world-famous son, Arnold.

-Ultimately by the early l960s, sufficient land has been acquired to enable plans for an l8-hole course to be drawn.
+Ultimately, by the early 1960s, sufficient land has been acquired to enable plans for an 18-hole course to be drawn.
 Both Deke and Arnold Palmer contributed heavily to the design of the nine new holes and the revamping of the existing holes to fit the layout.
-Construction began in l963 and the new holes and l0 new greens were opened for play the following season on a course that, in layout, was basically as it is today.
+Construction began in 1963 and the new holes and 10 new greens were opened for play the following season on a course that, in layout, was basically as it is today.

 When Latrobe Country Club was founded in 1921, the golf course was built on farmland.
 It’s hard to imagine today, but back then there were very few trees on this relatively open parcel of land.
 So, Deacon Palmer embarked on a massive tree planting campaign.
 About 75 percent of the trees found on the course today were planted by Deacon.
 One of them, a red pine between the first and eighteenth hole, died recently and was in the process of being cut down.
 Arnold Palmer suggested that the stump be left and converted into a giant carving of his father.
 His brother, Jerry, hired renown local woodcarver Joe King to transform the 12-foot red pine into a sentimental tribute to their father.
 King has since been commissioned to construct Arnold Palmer likenesses at popular Palmer courses in Virginia Beach and Roanoke, West Virginia.